-A successful business isn’t necessarily one that brings in a lot of revenue.
+A business that brings in a lot of revenue isn’t always successful.
 Sometimes robust sales can hide the fact that a business isn’t doing well financially.
 Why?
 Because there’s a big difference between sales and profit— but entrepreneurs sometimes confuse the two.
 If you want your business to be successful, you need it to be profitable.

 “From a 30,000-foot accounting standpoint profit/loss is what you have left after deducting all expenses from revenues,” explains John Bartelme, a Chapel Hill Durham SCORE mentor.
 “Therefore, to be profitable you need more revenue than expenses or less expenses than revenue.
 Sounds logical and simple enough, but as they say, the devil is in the details.
 Therefore, a much deeper dive into both of these areas is always necessary.”

-Here are changes you worth considering to make to help your business more profitable.
+Here are 13 changes worth considering to make to help your business more profitable.

 1. Conduct A Cash Flow Analysis